matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 ```
 Using a message queue between services decouples the services, so if one lags it does not cause other services to lag.
-Note , adding a message queue does not directly mitigate any security risks that might exist in the distributed system,
+Note, adding a message queue does not directly mitigate any security risks that might exist in the distributed system,
 such as overly permissive permissions.
 ```